When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

-In this guide, we will break down everything you need to know about visiting African Safari with kids, from securing the coveted Jungle Bus tickets to finding the best discounts and navigating the park stress-free.
+In this 2026 guide we break down everything you need to know: securing the coveted Jungle Bus tickets, comparing ticket packages and prices, and navigating the park stress-free.

-This attraction is a major highlight of our broader regional guide, The Ultimate Guide to Oita with Kids: Hot Springs, Sanrio Characters, and Safari Adventures, so be sure to check that out for nearby accommodation and activity ideas.
+This attraction is a major highlight of our broader regional guide, The Ultimate Guide to Oita with Kids: Hot Springs, Sanrio Characters, and Safari Adventures.
+Check that out for nearby accommodation and activity ideas.

 What is African Safari?

-The appeal here is the proximity.
-Unlike traditional zoos where animals might be sleeping at the back of an enclosure, the animals here—lions, bears, elephants, giraffes, and cheetahs—approach vehicles looking for food (if you are on the Jungle Bus) or simply crossing the road right in front of your rental car.
+Lions, bears, elephants, giraffes, and cheetahs approach vehicles looking for food (if you are on the Jungle Bus) or simply cross the road in front of your rental car.

 The Jungle Bus Experience: Is It Worth It?